-ABOUT THE PROJECT Magical Hackerism refers to the essential hacking of reality and the rendering of a multiplicity of worlds.
+Magical Hackerism refers to the essential hacking of reality and the rendering of a multiplicity of worlds.

 The etymology of the word tropics comes from the ancient belief that the sun turned back at the solstices, the tropikós, from the greek word τροπή (tropḗ, »a turn, turning, solstice, trope«), meaning the point at which things turn.
 Magical Hackerism is the manifestation of the tropical turn as a mindset.